 You may already think of your stepchildren as your own kids.
-It doesn’t take long for someone who is legally part of your family to become a meaningful part of your life.
-You may even help provide for your stepchild and want to support them later in life, such as when they go to college.
+It doesn’t take long for someone who is a daily part of your family to become a meaningful part of your life.
+It’s also likely that you want to help provide for your stepchild and support them later in life, such as when they go to college.

-Being a stepparent means there are limitations on your rights.
+But being a stepparent means there are limitations on your rights.
 You could even find yourself losing touch with your stepchild if your relationship with their parent ever ends.
-A stepparent adoption can give you formal rights when it comes to parenting time and the biggest decisions about your stepchild.
+A stepparent adoption can give you formal rights when it comes to parenting time and making big decisions about your stepchild.

 However, stepparent adoptions typically require an extra step not necessary in other kinds of adoption.